FlyPTMover/Dashes/README.md

 It is intended to work not only on the local PC, but also remotely from other computers, Android devices, and iOS devices through a browser.

 This example was created entirely with **ChatGPT**, without traditional hand-written coding, to show how quickly a functional and customizable dashboard can be built with AI assistance.

-## Important Limitation

-> The TCP stream supports **only one connected device at a time**.
-> Multiple simultaneous connections to the same stream are **not supported**.

-Only one browser or device should be connected to the stream at any given time.

 ## Creating Your Own Dashboard